From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Rethinking DLM Adaptation from AR: to Where, and How?

-Apart from the performance advantages, Block-Diffusion helps easy adaptation from AR.
+\paragraph{Adaptation advantages: analogous paradigms and easier adaptation from AR.} Apart from the performance advantages, Block-Diffusion helps easy adaptation from AR.
 Instead of forcing a global jump from causal to full-sequence bidirectional attention, we treat Block-Diffusion as the destination.
 By preserving left-to-right semantics at the block level and relaxing bidirectionality inside the active block, we try to partially align with the AR inductive bias for better adaptation, which greatly reduces the difficulty for alignment.
 In addition, the blockwise semi-AR manner could also enable parallel training, improving data utility and model convergence.

 In the next section, we will stick to the paradigm of Block-Diffusion and seek a way for fast transition from AR model.